- On February 12, 2015

 - body image, personal style, self-love, Valentine's Day, wardrobe consulting

 Appearance matters.
 It matters in the way we normally think of it – in how people perceive you – but I’ll address that in a future blog post.
-Right now, in honor of Valentine’s Day, the “celebration of love” day that some of us enjoy and some of us despise, I’m going to talk about how appearance relates to loving yourself.
+In honor of Valentine’s Day, the “celebration of love” day that some of us enjoy and some of us despise, let’s talk about how appearance relates to loving yourself.

 No matter what your romantic situation, and no matter how you feel about Valentine’s Day, YOU are the one you are with, all the time.
 And you deserve to be loved – by you.
 And that includes how you look.